-The transition to a computer-based delivery by 2019 for grade 4 will require further study before such a recommendation can be implemented.
-A special study will be needed prior to 2019 to investigate changes in computer instruction at the fourth grade, on fourth graders' keyboarding proficiency, and on the extent to which fourth graders are accustomed to composing using word processing software.
+The transition to a computer-based delivery by 2019 for grade 4 required further study before such a recommendation could be implemented.
+A special study was conducted to investigate changes in computer instruction at the fourth grade, on fourth graders' keyboarding proficiency, and on the extent to which fourth graders are accustomed to composing using word processing software.

-Appendix E includes further discussion about the design of the special study.
+Appendix D includes further discussion about the proposed design of the special study.

-COMPARISON OF THE 1998 AND THE 2011 NAEP WRITING FRAMEWORKS
+COMPARISON OF THE 1998-2007 AND THE 2011-2017 NAEP WRITING FRAMEWORKS

-The 2011 NAEP Writing Assessment Framework replaces the framework developed for the 1998, 2002, and 2007 NAEP Writing Assessments.
-The 2011 NAEP Writing Framework honors many aspects of the previous framework but also introduces important changes that will lead to better measurement of student writing and more precise reporting of assessment results.
+The 2017 NAEP Writing Assessment Framework continues the 2011 NAEP Writing Assessment Framework, which replaced the framework developed for the 1998, 2002, and 2007 NAEP Writing Assessments.
+The 2017 NAEP Writing Framework honors many aspects of the previous framework but also introduces important changes that will lead to better measurement of student writing and more precise reporting of assessment results.

-The chart on the following pages highlights key differences between the 1998-2007 and 2011 NAEP Writing Frameworks.
+Exhibit 1.5 highlights key differences between the 1998-2007 and 2011-2017 NAEP Writing Frameworks.

 Exhibit 1.5.
-Comparison of 1998-2007 and 2011 NAEP Writing Frameworks
+Comparison of 1998-2007 and 2011-2017 NAEP Writing Frameworks

-1998-2007 Writing Framework 2011 Writing Framework Explanation for Change Content of NAEP Writing Assessment The 1998-2007 NAEP Writing Assessments measured three modes: • Persuasive mode: • Writing to convince • Writing to construct an argument • Writing to refute a position • Informative mode: • Description • Explanation • Analysis • Narrative mode: • First-person and third-person fictional stories, personal essays 2011 NAEP Writing Assessment measures three communicative purposes: • To Persuade, in order to change the reader's point of view or affect the reader's action • To Explain, in order to expand the reader's understanding • To Convey Experience, real or imagined, in order to communicate individual and imagined experience to others Purposes for writing are emphasized as a way of: Recognizing that most writing is influenced in significant ways by interaction between writer, purpose, audience, and topic.
+1998-2007 Writing Framework 2011-2017 Writing Framework Explanation for Change Content of NAEP Writing Assessment The 1998-2007 NAEP Writing Assessments measured three modes: Persuasive mode: Writing to convince Writing to construct an argument Writing to refute a position Informative mode: Description Explanation Analysis Narrative mode: First-person and third-person fictional stories, personal essays On the 1998-2007 NAEP Writing Assessments, some writing tasks required students to write for a particular audience (e.g., a peer, school principal, or committee).
+For other writing tasks, an audience was not specified.
+The 2011-2017 NAEP Writing Assessments measure three communicative purposes: • To Persuade, in order to change the reader's point of view or affect the reader's action • To Explain, in order to expand the reader's understanding • To Convey Experience, real or imagined, in order to communicate individual and imagined experience to others In 2011-2017, a specific audience will be stated or clearly implied in all writing tasks at grades 4, 8, and 12.
+Purposes for writing are emphasized as a way of: Recognizing that most writing is influenced in significant ways by interaction between writer, purpose, audience, and topic.
 Focusing the writer's attention on the goal of the writing task and the needs of the audience.
 To Convey Experience is a broader representation of the kinds of writing students will be asked to do.
-In the 2011 Framework, "narrative" is viewed as an approach, not a purpose, and is a strategy also used in explanatory and persuasive writing.
-On the 1998-2007 NAEP Writing Assessments, some writing tasks required students to write for a particular audience (e.g., a peer, school principal, or committee).
-For other writing tasks, an audience was not specified.
-In 2011, a specific audience will be stated or clearly implied in all writing tasks at grades 4, 8, and 12.
-The specification of audience on all prompts and at all grades will encourage students to make decisions about how to develop and organize ideas ("approaches to thinking and writing") and how to craft language that meets the needs of the specified audience. ssment Percentage of Writing Tasks for Each Writing Mode: Percentage of Writing Tasks for Each Writing Purpose: An increase in the percentage of tasks for the persuasive purpose at Design of NAEP Writing Assess Grade Grade 4 Grade Grade 4 8 12 grade 4 reflects emerging pedagogical practices in elementary schools and complements expectations for postsecondary preparedness at grades 8 and 12.
-The distribution also reflects a progression of emphasis on writing to explain and to persuade, though many students in all three grades will also write to convey experience, real or imagined.
+In the 2011-2017 Framework, "narrative" is viewed as an approach, not a purpose, and is a strategy also used in explanatory and persuasive writing.
+The specification of audience on all prompts and at all grades will encourage students to make decisions about how to develop and organize ideas ("approaches to thinking and writing") and how to craft language that meets the needs of the specified audience.
+Design of NAEP Writing Assessment Percentage of Writing Tasks for Each Writing Mode: Grade Grade 8 12 Persuasive 25% 33% 40% Informative 35% 33% 35% Narrative 40% 33% 25% Percentage of Writing Tasks for Each Writing Purpose: Grade Grade Grade 12 To Persuade 30% 35% 40% To Explain 35% 35% 40% To Convey Experience 35% 30% 20% An increase in the percentage of tasks for the persuasive purpose at grade 4 reflects emerging pedagogical practices in elementary schools and complements expectations for postsecondary preparedness at grades 8 and 12.
+The distribution also reflects a progression of emphasis on writing To Explain and To Persuade, though many students in all three grades will also write To Convey Experience, Real or Imagined.